Worst Web Sites 2008

 I've been round and round a succession of appalling pages with a collection of backgrounds that are presumably for sale on "Backgrounds from hell" and never managed to find my way back to the original page.
 Something in there caused my mouse to throw a fit and I had to shut the machine down to get it working again.
 However, the site has a guestbook with favourable comments about how cheerful it is, so the visitors obviously love it and, despite what I think, it does fulfill its purpose as a religious site.
 The first thing everyone says when they open that page is JEEZUS!!!!

-Ms. Dewey: It's a search engine page, but most of the time you spend watching Flash - starting with the page load.
-These are the same people who brought you Clippy - they haven't learned their lesson apparently.
+Ms. Dewey: It's a search engine page, but most of the time you're on the site you spend it watching Flash — starting with the page load.
+These are the same people who brought you Clippy — they haven't learned their lesson apparently.
+Here's Wikipedia's screen capture of Ms. Dewey.
+(No, I didn't get a screen capture.
+The site no longer exists.)

 CyberAtlas: It's one of my easiest to understand rules — if you have to explain your navigation, you've already lost your audience.
 The only sites where people are willing to learn navigational systems feature naked and/or dead bodies and this isn't one of them.